 Did you know there are thousands of different types of apples?
 Granny Smith, Royal Gala, Golden Delicious and Pink Lady are just a few that are grown around the world.
-They can be eaten lots of different ways.
-Did you know you can cook apples?
-Why not try dried apple rings as a healthy snack – remove the core, thinly slice the apple and bake the rings in the oven at a low heat for about an hour.
-Or try our baked apples recipe.
+They can be eaten lots of different ways – including cooked!
+Why not try dried apple rings as a healthy snack: remove the core, thinly slice the apple and bake the rings in the oven at a low heat for about an hour.

 Carrots are a root vegetable which means they grow underground.
 They can be used in all sorts of dishes – from casseroles to cakes.
 Raw carrots are great to crunch on as a snack and they make a healthy juice too.
 They contain lots of beta-carotene – this helps keep our eyes and skin healthy.

-These little, dark-coloured berries grow on bushes all over the UK countryside during the summer.
+These dark little berries grow on bushes all over the UK countryside during the summer.
 They are not good to eat raw but are berry nice cooked with other fruit in desserts, or they can be used to make jam.
 You can also make elderberry cordial.